LifesLight/CMancala/README.md

     ./Mancala
     ```

+CMancala also supports PGO, a example build script is provided.

 ## Discoveries
-- On search depth 50 in the standard 4 stones per pit losing position (Encoded: 008080a0a0a0a04000a0a000808)<br> the best (known) move is **5** with a **-8** evaluation.
+- The standard uniform 4 stones per pit position has been solved using the **LOCAL** solver.
+The starting player wins by **8** points with perfect play and the best starting move is **IDX: 3**.
-- On a uniform 3 stone per pit game, the starting player wins by 2 points with perfect play.<br>
+- On a uniform 3 stone per pit game, the starting player wins by **2** points with perfect play.<br>
-  Best start move is IDX: 5.
-(Depth reached was 108, which solved the position).
+  Best start move is **IDX: 5**.

 ### License
 CMancala is released under the MIT License.
 See LICENSE file for more details.